Tanguy-SALMON/lookbook/CHAT_HISTORY_UPDATE.md

 - Fallback handling for failed image loads
 - Product cards open in new tabs for better UX
 - Maintains existing authentication and navigation

+## Implementation Summary

+✅ **COMPLETED SUCCESSFULLY**

+The chat history page at `http://localhost:3000/admin/chat-history` now includes:

+1. **Demo Conversation**: Complete fashion consultation conversation from `docs/demo.html`
+2. **Product Suggestions**: Interactive product cards with COS Thailand items including:
+   - Black dress with multiple product images
+   - White layering options with hover effects
+   - External links to actual product pages
+3. **Fixed Scrolling Issue**: Resolved weird space under chat input with Tailwind positioning classes
+4. **Enhanced UX**: Smooth animations, custom scrollbar, responsive design
+5. **Tailwind-First Approach**: Minimal custom CSS, maximum use of Tailwind utilities

+The build completes successfully with no errors, and all functionality is working as requested.

+**CSS Strategy**:
+- Used Tailwind classes for all styling where possible
+- Only kept minimal custom CSS for webkit scrollbar properties (unavoidable)
+- Removed custom classes like `.product-card`, `.chat-input-fixed`, `.messages-container`
+- Replaced with equivalent Tailwind utilities: `hover:-translate-y-0.5`, `fixed bottom-0 left-80 right-0`, `pb-32`

+**Next Steps**:
+- Navigate to the admin panel
+- Go to Chat History
+- Select "Customer Demo" to see the full conversation with product suggestions
+- Test the scrolling behavior - the input area is now properly positioned